 Furthermore, their sales team see the removal of their faithful legacy base as A Very Big Opportunity Indeed for their dealers.
 Get ready for that sales call…

-However, in over 15 years of dealing with these system, during which time they have progressed through many and varied software levels, I’ve never heard the End of Life warning heard as much as I have recently.
-So,what would be my advice to an end-user with one of these systems, apart from “cheer up – it isn’t actually that bad”
+We have dealt with these systems for over 15 years.
+However, I’ve never heard the End of Life warning heard as much as I have recently.
+Therefore,what would be my advice to an end-user with one of these systems, apart from “cheer up – it isn’t actually that bad”

-( Would it be too cynical of me to suggest that it’s a way to get you to buy new equipment, and save them money on support?
+( Would it be too cynical of me to suggest that it’s a way to get you to buy new equipment?
+Furthermore, to save them money on support?
 Let the reader decide… ) Meanwhile, here are some observations founded on industry experience.

 Maintenance Will Still Be Available

 There are a number of national maintainers who look after a large base across the UK.
 They have no plans to decide give it all up in the near future, so I understand.
 As I write this, I’m working closely with one to resolve a problem, and their skill and experience is astonishing.

 There are still a number of freelancers, some of which are retired engineers from major supplier/maintainers still around.
 However, some have, sadly, been transferred to The Big Comms Room In The Sky.
 Happily, being retired, they will work at a more thoughtful, reflective, wise pace than young chaps racing around in vans to meet targets.

 The rush to VOIP over the last few years has resulted in a glut of perfectly usable second-user parts on the market, so even high-ticket items like ISDN, Voice Mail, or even processor cards can be found.

 Stability Will Still be There.